 - Because of the ongoing COVID-19 pandemic and related health, economic, and social challenges, GRE test scores are waived for applicants applying for all graduate programs in the College of Education for the 2021-2022 admissions cycle.
 Read more about this decision.

-- ECI 709 Educational Equity: Role of Policy and Law
+- ECI 709 Educational Equity: Historical and Contemporary Perspectives

 - ECI 709 Critical Theory and Public Engagement

 - ECI 850 Internship in Curriculum & Instruction